compmem/smile/docs/tutorial.rst

 run.
 In the next step, we will see how stimulus generation and stimulus presentation can be separated with ease in this :py:class:`~smile.state.Loop` state example.

-Looping over Lists! in Style
+Looping over Lists!
+In Style
 ============================

 To start this out, let's define the experiment we are going to create.
 We are